marczaku/102-csharp-basics/README.md

 ## Introduction

-This is a one week course to introduce you to the basics of C# Console Programming.
+This course will introduce you to the basics of C# Console Programming.
 We will start with a classic `Hello World`-Application, make our way through concepts like types, operations, code-flow and arrays and finish this course with our first game.

 # Grading